HDFGroup/hsds/docs/design/obj_store_schema.md

 ## Sub-object schema description

-In this section we define common sub-components of the JSON schema of groups, datasets, and committed types.
+In this section we define common sub-objects of the top-level objects (groups, datasets, and committed types).
-These sub-components will not be stored as separate objects in the object store, but as JSON objects in a top-level object.
+These sub-objects will not be stored as separate objects in the object store, but as JSON objects in a top-level object.

 The specification for these borrows heavily from the hdf5-json specification, so we'll refer to this document: http://hdf5-json.readthedocs.io/en/latest/index.html# as appropriate.